eroc123/notes/Newton's second Law.md

-"F = ma: the net force on an object is equal to the mass of the object multiplied by it"
+"F = ma: the net force on an object is equal to the mass of the object multiplied by its acceleration"